 - Coastal engineer

 Key Stage 3 (Yr.
 7, 8 & 9)

-We develop geographical and map skills; look at countries around the world, including China, India and France, ecosystems, coasts, weather and climate change, energy, tectonic hazards, population, globalisation.
+We develop geographical and map skills; look at countries around the world, including China, countries in the Middle East and East Africa as well as the UK, we study physical geography and how we interact with this in units such as ecosystems, coasts, weather and climate change, energy, tectonic hazards, population, and globalisation.

 Key Stage 4 (Yr.
 10 & 11)

-There is also a field trip at GCSE level to gather data for the Controlled Assessment.
-Last year the trip was to Snowdonia.
+There is also a field trip at GCSE level to gather data for Paper 3, which is skills and fieldwork based.

 We are constantly striving to keep our resources as up-to-date as possible.
 We have a wide range of atlases, globes, video clips, maps and IT resources.